liyiyan128/M2R-random-forests/README.md

 ```

 Please create a new branch `dev` when working on your part of the project.<br/>
-Create and switch to local `dev` branch
+Create and switch to local `dev` branch:
 ```
 $ git checkout -b dev origin/dev
 ```